 Artemis is a reporting issuer in all provinces and territories of Canada.
-The Common Shares are listed on the TSXV.
+The common shares of Artemis (the "Common Shares") are listed on the TSXV.

 2.2 Intercorporate Relationships

 Artemis, through its wholly-owned subsidiary, BW Gold Ltd. ("BW Gold"), holds a 100% interest in the Blackwater Gold Mine ("Blackwater", the "Mine" or the "Blackwater Gold Mine").
 BW Gold was incorporated under the BCBCA on May 29, 2020.
 Artemis, through BW Gold, also holds a 100% interest in 1337890 B.C.
 Ltd., which was incorporated under the BCBCA on December 14, 2021 and holds certain assets of the Company.